 This post contains affiliate links.
 Your cost is the same, but I earn a commission when you shop through them.
 For more information, click here.

-The secret to great chicken cutlets is to start out with boneless chicken breasts and slice them through the middle to butterfly them and make them thin.
-If I’m having a good day, I’ll get maybe three slices out of one chicken breast.
+The secret to great chicken cutlets recipes is to start out with boneless chicken breasts and slice them through the middle to butterfly them and make them thin.

-- Lay the boneless skinless chicken breast on a cutting board that’s been lined with parchment paper.
+- Lay the boneless skinless chicken breast on a cutting board that’s been lined with waxed paper or parchment paper.